sarrchri/relax-intel-rmrr/README.md

 # 🍻 Relaxed RMRR Mapping for Linux 3.17+
 [![Build and Publish Docker Image](https://github.com/Aterfax/relax-intel-rmrr/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/Aterfax/relax-intel-rmrr/actions/workflows/docker-publish.yml)
 [![Build kernel debs](https://github.com/Aterfax/relax-intel-rmrr/actions/workflows/build-kernel-debs.yml/badge.svg)](https://github.com/Aterfax/relax-intel-rmrr/actions/workflows/build-kernel-debs.yml)
-## Note - this fork uses a different patching method / Docker based builds appear to be creating unpatched kernels at the moment...
+## Note - this fork uses a different patching method / Docker based builds now functional.

 This fork has been amended to patch the required iommu source files using ``sed`` rather than ``patch``.
 This is achieved by using ``sed`` to amend the pve-kernel **Makefile** using several further ``sed`` commands to edit the iommu source file during the make process as this make process pulls the source filess (chicken/egg problem.)